 Government Reports and Documents

-The collection possesses copies of the National constitutions, state constitutions, Compacts of Free Associations, Trust Territory reports, South Pacific Commission Annual Reports, The Pacific Community, the Legislative Reviews, Pacific Courts & Legal Systems, and environmental assessments are among the many that fall under “government reports and documents”.
-State of the Republic Addresses by Palau’s current and the former Presidents are shelved among them, including an an inaugural address by Palau’s first president, Haruo Remeliik.
+Copies of the National constitution, local state constitutions, Compacts of Free Association, Trust Territory reports, South Pacific Commission Annual Reports, The Pacific Community, Legislative Reviews, Pacific Courts & Legal Systems, and environmental assessments are among the many that fall under “Government Reports and Documents.”
+State of the Republic Addresses by Palau’s current and former Presidents are shelved among them, including the inaugural address by Palau’s first president, Haruo Remeliik.

 Dissertations/Theses